Area of Law: Credit, Debt and Bankruptcy

 If you are granted an automatic discharge, there is no court hearing and the Licensed Insolvency Trustee (LIT) sends you a copy of the discharge.

 Being discharged from bankruptcy generally marks the end of your bankruptcy procedure.
-However, your bankruptcy stays on your credit record for six or seven years from the date of your discharge (depending on the credit reporting agency’s policy).
+However, your bankruptcy stays on your credit record for six or seven years from the date of your discharge – depending on where you live and the policy of your credit reporting agency – and your second bankruptcy stays on your credit record for 14 years.
 This will affect your ability to get loans and other kinds of credit in the future.

 Get help